What role do cell phones play in contributing to auto accidents?

-Most people in Orange County probably know that cellphone use in general can be dangerous while operating a motor vehicle.
+Most people probably know that cellphone use in general can be dangerous while operating a motor vehicle.
 However, those same people often fail to put down their cellphones while they are behind the wheel of a vehicle.

 Cellphones have become such an integral part of everyday life in today’s society.
 But the widespread growth of cellphone use has come with some problems, and auto accidents are one of them.
 This begs the question of what role do cellphones play in contributing to accidents?